cs5220-f20/matmul-project/README.md

-On the totient cluster, the Makefile is configured to link against OpenBLAS, a high-performance open-source BLAS library based on the Goto BLAS (as an aside, there is an excellent NYTimes [article](http://www.nytimes.com/2005/11/28/technology/writing-the-fastest-code-by-hand-for-fun-a-human-computer-keeps.html?mcubz=1)) about the history behind Goto BLAS)
+On the totient cluster, the Makefile is configured to link against OpenBLAS, a high-performance open-source BLAS library based on the Goto BLAS (as an aside, there is an excellent NYTimes [article](http://www.nytimes.com/2005/11/28/technology/writing-the-fastest-code-by-hand-for-fun-a-human-computer-keeps.html?mcubz=1) about the history behind Goto BLAS)
-This build also lets you link against the MKL BLAS (with the Intel compilers).
+This build also lets you link against the MKL BLAS with the Intel compilers.

 On OS X, the Makefile is configured to link against the Accelerate framework with the `veclib` tag.